-Frustrated by the lack of places carrying merchandise needed to make exotic concoctions, cocktail enthusiast Adam Lantheaume opened one, and it sells most anything a professional bartender or someone throwing a first cocktail party may need: barware, ceramic tiki mugs, bitters and flavorings, recipe books, and more.
-Who knew you needed a mini angled measuring cup for the perfect pour or a professional ice-crushing bag?
+After struggling to find supplies to make craft cocktails at home, cocktail enthusiast Adam Lantheaume opened a shop that sells most anything needed by a professional bartender or just someone throwing a first cocktail party: barware, ceramic tiki mugs, bitters and flavorings, recipe books, and more.
+Who knew you needed a miniature, angled measuring cup for the perfect pour or a professional ice-crushing bag?
 Those bitten by the cocktail bug can find classes and workshops here.
 The store is now owned and operated by Lonnie Newburn, who began work as store manager.

 Dave’s Fresh Pasta